-The remaining tickets for BBC Sports Personality of the Year 2016 have gone on sale.
+The remaining tickets for BBC Sports Personality of the Year 2016 are on sale.

 A limited number of tickets will be available for the star-studded event, which this year comes live from Birmingham's Genting Arena on Sunday, 18 December.